nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-4/index.md

 series_order: 4
 ---

-It's no secret that Machine Learning (ML) systems require careful tuning to become truly useful, it would be an extremely rare occurance for a model to work perfectly the first time it's run!
+It's no secret that Machine Learning (ML) systems require careful tuning to become truly useful, it would be an extremely rare occurrence for a model to work perfectly the first time it's run!

 When first starting out on your ML journey, an easy trap to fall into is to try lots of different things to improve performance, but not recording these configurations along the way.
 This then makes it difficult to know which configuration (or combination of configurations) had the best performance.